Internal Communication | Tools

-The only 4 internal communications tools you need
+The only 4 internal communications tools you need for 2026

 Having too many internal communications tools has the complete opposite effect on what you’re trying to accomplish: you’re risking both overloading your employees with information and/or creating huge inconsistencies.
 In that kind of environment, either (1) your employees are totally going to miss the message because they didn’t know where to look, or (2) you have to manually copy/paste and post the same information in every channel (uhm, no thanks).